‘General Hospital’ Spoilers: Nelle Has Miscarriage, Dante Saves Franco From Grave Danger

 General Hospital fans have been hearing about a baby drama coming Nelle’s (Chloe Lanier) and Maxie’s (Kirsten Storms) way.
 Now, spoilers suggest that the disaster that will rock Port Charles this Friday will lead to Nelle possibly losing her baby with Michael (Chad Duell).
 As Maxie is pregnant at the same time with her, spoilers tease that Nelle will fake the rest of her pregnancy and steal Maxie’s baby.

 Nelle is desperately working on making Michael come back to her, and without their baby, she would not stand a chance.
-So, she will have another scheme concocted, and General Hospital spoilers via Celeb Dirty Laundry suggest that Kim (Tamara Braun) might be involved, perhaps unwillingly.
+So, she will have another scheme concocted, and General Hospital spoilers via CDL suggest that Kim (Tamara Braun) might be involved, perhaps unwillingly.

 Kim is keeping her own dark secrets, which Nelle might be able to learn about and use to blackmail her to cooperate in faking her pregnancy.
 She might even involve Oscar (Garren Stitt) to threaten Kim.
 GH spoilers suggest that Kim will be the one to set things up so they can steal Maxie’s baby.